Sovryn-Origins/origins/README.md

 An owner has the right on major decision making functions.
 The owner has too many rights, including the withdrawal of proceedings, thus it is recommended to use a multisig for the same.

 A Verifier currently has the right to add any address as verified.

-### OriginsStorage

-A contract with all the storage of `OriginsBase`.
-Basically acts as the harddisk of the system.
+To make someone a verifier, owner should call the `addVerifier` function in OriginsAdmin.

 ### OriginsEvents